breezefront/breezefront.com/collections/_guides/image-dimensions.md

-You should always pay attention to the proper image's configuration, as it will make your store look much pleasant on modern HiDPI screens, and increase the speed of the site, since all visitors will not download too large images.
+You should always pay attention to the proper image's configuration, as it will make your store look much pleasant on modern HiDPI screens, and increase the speed of the site since all visitors will not download too large images.

 ## Collect size rules